 Engaging with Customers

+Effective customer engagement can turn casual visitors into loyal customers.
 Make a point to greet attendees warmly, encouraging conversation about your products.
 Share stories about the items, the production process, or your inspiration.

 Being friendly and approachable can help create a positive experience, prompting visitors to feel inclined to make a purchase.